olyd/logdotsh/README.md

     [ERROR] Print error messages

 The prompt, like '[DEBUG]', '[INFO]', indicates the log message type.
 If you runnig the above codes in the shell, the promt will be printed with different colors.
-If you dislike the colorful prints, you can simply assign empty to the color escape string defined in the beginning of the library.
-You can read follow section to get more help.

 But if you want to exit the running script when an error occurs? you must writing follow codes: